Last updated on

 Kayaking with a guided group is a great way to get to know more secluded areas, such as beautiful canyons around Ao Nang.
 It’s an easy row along the stream in stunning natural surroundings.
 However, if you’re up for some serious kayaking – rent a kayak instead.

-Going on your own gives you the freedom to explore the coastline of Ao Nang and take your time doing it.
-You can go beach hopping, finding secluded beaches, and even island hopping.
+Going on your own gives you the freedom to explore Ao Nang’s coastline and take your time doing it.
+You can beach hopping, finding secluded beaches, and even island hopping.

-Andaman sea is riddled with stunningly beautiful islands many of which are worth seeing.
+Andaman sea is riddled with stunningly beautiful islands, many of which are worth seeing.
 But you won’t sail far in a kayak.
-For some serious island hopping you’ll need to take a boat or a ferry which are easy and affordable to ways travel.
+You’ll need to take a boat or a ferry for some serious island hopping, which are easy and affordable to ways travel.

 Phi Phi Island

-If there’s one island you have to visit it is the Phi Phi island.
-Yes, it can get a bit crowded and it’s known for its parties, but the place is what a real exotic paradise looks like.
+If there’s one island you have to visit — it is Phi Phi island.
+Yes, it can get a bit crowded and known for its parties, but the place is what a real exotic paradise looks like.
 You can’t miss it.

-If there’s anything we’ve learned during our trips to Thailand is that you have to climb high to get the best views.
+If there’s anything we’ve learned during our trips to Thailand, you have to climb high to get the best views.
 And that means it’s almost always a challenge in this kind of climate.
 But it’s always worth the effort.
-Phi phi is no different and you will have to see the island from its high point.
+Phi phi is no different, and you will have to see the island from its high point.